-Another aspect of Handle System scalability is replication.
 The individual handle services within the Handle System each consist of one or more handle service sites, where each site replicates the complete individual handle service, at least for the purposes of handle resolution.
 Thus, increased demand on a given handle service can be met with additional sites, and increased demand on a given site can be met with additional servers.
-This also opens up the option, so far not implemented by any existing clients, of optimizing resolution performance by selecting the "best" server from a group of replicated servers.
+This allows for clients to optimize resolution performance by selecting the "best" site from a group of replicated sites.

 Caching may also be used to improve performance and reduce the possibility of bottleneck situations in the Handle System, as is the case in many distributed systems.
-The Handle System data model and protocol design includes a space for cache time-outs and handle caching servers have been developed and are in use.
-(See RFC 3651, Handle System Namespace and Service Definition, Section 4.2, Handle System Middleware Components, hdl:4263537/4068.)
+The Handle System data model and protocol design includes a space for cache time-to-live values.